balajisrinivas/balajisrinivas/README.md

 <br />

-## I'm a Traveller, Developer, and Teacher!!
+## I'm a Teacher, Developer, and a loving Father!!

 - 🔭 I am a passionate self-taught developer from India.
 - 🌱 I’m currently learning a lot of things